63BeetleSmurf/PinnyNotes/README.md

 - **Counts Menu:** View line, word, and character counts for selected or full text.
 - **Tray Icon:** Easily bring all notes to the front or launch new notes from the system tray.
 - **Note Visibility:** Show or hide note windows from the Taskbar and Task Switcher (Alt+Tab and Win+Tab)
+- **Lock Text:** Make a note read only preventing the text from being edited until unlocked.

 ## 🛠️ Tools